Manage employee evaluations

 What is an employee evaluation?

-An employee evaluation, also known as an employee performance review or employee appraisal, is a way to assess your employee’s performance.
-Employee evaluations help you get the best out of your employees by giving them feedback on what they did well and how they can perform better.
-A good employee evaluation process can make your employees feel happier and more secure in their job, leading them to stay longer with your business.
+Employee evaluations, also known as employee performance reviews or employee performance appraisals, are a way to assess each employee’s performance.
+They help you get the best out of your employees by giving them feedback on what they did well and how they can perform better.

 When to do employee evaluations